 It may not always be obvious when a loved one is struggling with a substance abuse disorder and it may even take some time to realize you have a problem yourself.
 Addiction is a serious disease and can present itself in various ways.
-If you are worried about yourself or a loved one, there are several physical and behavioral changes to watch for before you make the decision to talk to them about treatment.
+If you are worried about yourself or a loved one, there are several warning signs of drug use that you can watch for.
+If you notice any of these in yourself or in a loved one, it’s time to seek treatment for substance abuse.

 How Does Drug Addiction Start?